Sengoku Blade: Release

 Originally released for the arcades in 1996, Sengoku Blade was first ported to the Sega Saturn on November 22 of that same year.
 This version was released as a two-disc double set, including a bonus omake CD-ROM which featured hundreds of Sengoku Ace series artworks (including the official art, guest art, and fan art from a contest by Psikyo), and now is rare and expensive to obtain.
 Exclusive for the Saturn conversion was the implementation of voices during the brief cut scenes, and the addition of Marion from the Gunbird series as a bonus hidden character.

 In 2004, the game was also ported to PlayStation 2 as part of the Psikyo Shooting Collection Vol. 2: Sengoku Ace & Sengoku Blade by Taito, which was re-released one year later as a budget-range title.
 The Japanese release contains both Sengoku Ace and Sengoku Blade, but in Europe the two games were sold separately.
 In 2014, the game was released internationally for iOS and Android mobile devices in Japanese, English and Korean.
 It was also released for the Nintendo Switch in 2018.

 The game's manga adaptation was published on August 4, 1996.
 The game's original soundtrack was released by Pony Canyon and Scitron on May 17, 1996.
 Several PVC figures were also released for Koyori and Junis, as well as for the demon-ninja villainess Kaen (火燕) who has become one of the game's most popular characters.

 Reception

 In Japan, Game Machine listed Sengoku Blade on their June 1, 1996 issue as being the thirteenth most-successful arcade game of the month.

 In a gamesTM retrospective, Sengoku Blade was found to be a simple but enjoyable shooter and given a score of 8 out of 10.
 They praised the unique graphical style and detail and compared the game favorably to Psikyo's earlier shooter Gunbird.
 In 1997, the Japanese Sega Saturn Magazine ranked the game's Koyori as the 47th best female character on the platform.
 The Saturn version has become a collector's item.

 Sequel

-It was followed by Sengoku Cannon: Sengoku Ace Episode III, released for the PlayStation Portable in 2005.
+Sengoku Blade was followed by Sengoku Cannon: Sengoku Ace Episode III, released for the PlayStation Portable in 2005.